How does Revolut keep my money safe?

 Fiat funds in your Pockets are also held at Lead Bank.
 Read more about Pockets in this FAQ.

-Funds in your Savings Vault are held at or transferred to Sutton Bank, a member of the FDIC.
-While there, your funds are insured up to $250,000 by the FDIC in the event that Sutton Bank fails.
+Funds in your Savings Vault are held with Sutton Bank, an FDIC member.
+They’re insured up to $250,000 by the FDIC if Sutton Bank fails.
+FDIC insurance doesn’t cover losses from Revolut’s failure, theft, or fraud.

-Cash funds in your investment Pockets, which you can use to purchase stocks, are held at Lead Bank.
-Cash held in automated investing (Robo-Advisor) is held at DriveWealth, LLC, member FINRA/SIPC, and aren't bank deposits, aren’t guaranteed by any bank, and are not insured by the FDIC or any federal government agency.
+Cash in your investment Pockets is held at Lead Bank.
+Cash in automated investing (Robo-Advisor) is held at DriveWealth, LLC (FINRA/SIPC).
+These funds aren’t bank deposits, aren’t guaranteed by any bank, and aren’t FDIC or government insured.